Three... Extremes: Cut

 A successful film director has to face a night of misery when a man who appeared in all five of his films as an extra captures both him and his wife to play a deadly game.
 The wife, a pianist, is gagged and trapped in a system of sharp wires at her piano.
 The director is instructed to strangle a young girl the extra met earlier in the day, or else the extra will chop off the wife's fingers one by one every five minutes.
 The extra reveals that he kidnapped the couple because he is jealous that the director is able to be a rich and good man, while he is poor and abusive to his wife and son, the former of whom he murdered before the incident.

 The director tries to buy time by telling stories of his infidelity, though the extra continues to chop the wife's fingers until only one remains on her left hand.
 The director ultimately decides to kill the young girl by strangling her.
 He tries, but does not quite succeed in killing her.
 The young girl's wig comes off and she is revealed to be a boy — the extra's son.
 The extra is only stopped when he slips after stepping on a bloody ring that the wife was wearing before he chopped off her ring finger.
 The wife then bites the extra's neck, pushing him into the wires that imprison her, leaving him bleeding to death.
-Traumatized and delusional, the director, now believing his wife to be the extra's son and vice versa, strangles her to death.
+Traumatized and delusional, the director, now believing his wife to be the extra's son, strangles her to death.